Warner Bros. Studios Leavesden: Leavesden Studios

 Warner Bros.
+Studios Leavesden

 By November 2010, Warner Bros. completed its purchase of Leavesden Studios and announced plans to invest more than £100 million into the site they had occupied for over ten years, rebranding it Warner Bros.
-Studios, Leavesden.
+Studios Leavesden.
 The studios make Warner Bros. the only Hollywood film studio with a permanent base in the United Kingdom.

 Much of the redevelopment involved converting stages A to H into sound stages and equipping all the facilities with the latest fittings a production might require.
 The refurbished stages were conversions of the original buildings and the runway and control tower from the site's days as an aerodrome remain intact as well as all of the buildings' original structures.
 The full scale refurbishment and renovation of the production facilities were completed and the studios reopened to film and television work in 2012.

 As part of this redevelopment Warner Bros. also created two entirely new soundstages, J & K, to house a permanent public exhibition named the Warner Bros.
 Studio Tour London – The Making of Harry Potter, creating 300 new jobs in the local area.
 Currently the whole attraction is dedicated to the making of Harry Potter and is now home to many of the series' sets, props and costumes.
 It was opened to the public in early 2012.

 The first film to start shooting at the newly refurbished studios was Edge of Tomorrow.
 Though the studios are privately owned, the shooting spaces are available to rent for any production.

 On 30 June 2014, Warner Bros. announced the expansion of the studio, building three new state-of-the-art stages and adding a further 10000 m2 of office space.
 The announcements were made after a reception celebrating the Creative Industries, hosted by Prime Minister David Cameron, and attended by WB's CEO Kevin Tsujihara and WB UK's MD Josh Berger.
 Leavesden's trio of new sound-stages consist of one 3250 m2 building and two 1575 m2 buildings, along with 1860 m2 of adjacent office space which were completed by the end of 2014.
 On the same day the filming of live-action The Legend of Tarzan got underway at the studio.
 Following the refurbishments, the studios are now one of the largest and most state-of-the-art secure filmmaking facilities in the world.